Kenai Peninsula Whale Watching Tours

-Hop on board the all-season Missing Lynx, a vessel bound for whatever Seward Ocean Excursion suits your fancy.
-Want to whale watch, see glaciers, fish, go bird watching, scuba dive or just check out hidden coves?
+Hop on board the all-season Missing Lynx and Lost Lynx, the vessels bound for whatever Seward Ocean Excursion suits your fancy.
+Want to whale watch, see glaciers, go bird watching or just check out hidden coves?
 Captains Bixler and Krystin McClure will help your small group plan an outing catered to your preferences.
 No matter the season, you can always catch some excitement in Resurrection Bay!

 Resurrection Bay and Kenai Fjords are great places to see wildlife and glaciers.
 And Major Marine’s vessels, which have cozy heated cabins and an outdoor viewing area, can take you out to see both.
-The half- and full-day excursions offer an all-you-can-eat salmon and prime rib buffet to enjoy while you take in the scenery.
+This family-owned tour operator has gone above and beyond to give guests an amazing day on the water since 1990.

 Get great views of glaciers, whales and wildlife, while also getting a great chance to catch the fish that make Alaska’s waters famous.
 In business since 1991, this Seward-based fishing charter company offers half and full day charters for salmon, rockfish, lingcod and halibut.
 Tours include gear, bait and as much instruction as you need (especially with those feisty halibut, which are nicknamed barn doors for their huge size).
 They’ll even do ...more

 A family-run operation since 2005, Ashore offers a few basic tours — wildlife and bird viewing — but also takes travelers to the camping sites, cabins and activities all around Kachemak State Park.
 The 24-foot Blackfish seats up to six.
 The water-taxi captain is the company’s owner, Dave Lyon, who gives an authentic insider’s tour: Lyon has more than 20 years’ professional experience on local waters.
 Feeling adventurous?
 Rent a stand-up paddle ...more